 Pimples on your chest, back, and cheeks could mean that your lungs are overloaded.
 According to Eastern medicine, the lungs accumulate unbalanced, heavy, and viscous energy that cannot find a way out of your body.
 You might attract this energy because you smoke, don't get enough fresh air, eat lots of sweets and dairy products, or eat very little fruits and vegetables.

 To balance the energy, try to spend more time every day in the fresh air.
 Include fresh vegetables, oatmeal, and brown rice in your diet.

 Pimples on the Nose

 To remedy the problem, add more green vegetables and fruits, fish, and whole grains to your diet.
 Exercise for at least one hour every day.

 Pimples on the Lips and Shoulders

 Pimples on lip or shoulders could indicate digestive problems.
-In addition the pimples, you might have indigestion, intestinal colic, or constipation.
+In addition to the pimples, you might have indigestion, intestinal colic, or constipation.
 These symptoms can occur when you are very sensitive, vulnerable, and too worried about life.

 To help your digestive system, put more fiber in your diet, and try to have a cup of green tea after each meal.

 Pimples on the Chin and Jaw

 Pimples on the chin can indicate both problems with the small intestine and a hormonal imbalance.
-You might be nervous and sleep very little, or you might drink much coffee or alcohol.
+You might be nervous and sleep very little, or you might drink too much coffee or alcohol.
 Acne on your chin can sometimes be a sign of polycystic ovary syndrome, so be sure to consult a doctor if your acne is very intense or painful.

 Pimples on the Neck

 Pimples on the Ears

 Pimples on the ears often indicate kidney problems.
 To get rid of them, try lowering the amount of phosphorus food you consume in your diet and maintaining the right amounts of protein and potassium.
 You might also want to limit your dairy intake.